top of page

 But maybe right now the best thing to do is just give time, I think what?

-Ty Dillon I think we're kind of getting at correct me if I'm wrong.
+REBECCA: I think we're kind of getting at correct me if I'm wrong.

 Is you know?